JackSilburn/ATR2/README.md

 The Available Time Range add-in is a Dialog internal project designed to save the user time when scheduling meetings.

 The add-in uses Microsoft's Graph service to retrieve the user's Outlook calendar events.
-The start and end times inbetween these events are calculated to return an array of free times, which are copied to the user's clipboard for pasting.
+The start and end times inbetween these events are calculated to return an array of free time slots.
+These are copied to the user's clipboard and can be pasted into Outlook's email body.
 The ATR add-in is available for use when composing a new email.

 Design Goals
 ------------